Anis196/QuickServe/README.md

-# FOODCAVE
+# QuickServe

-ONLINE-CANTEEN-FOOD-ORDERING-SYSTEM-USING-PHP Project
+ONLINE-MULTI-CANTEEN-FOOD-PREORDERING-SYSTEM-USING-PHP Project

 ## Project Status
 Status: **CLOSED**\
 Completion: **100%**\
-Updated on: December 29th, 2022
+Updated on: August 14th, 2024

 ## Project Description
-FOODCAVE is an online canteen food ordering and management system based on case scenario at Sri Vasavi Engineering College,Pedatadepalli.
-This system has 2 main group of users, customer and admin.
-Customer can view shop and menu list, add item to the cart, place the order pay for order, and view their order history.Admin can edit respective shop information, manage their menus, manage customer orders, and view revenue report.
+QuickServe is an online canteen food ordering and management system based on case scenario at JSPM's Rajarshi Shahu College of Engg, Pune.
+This system has 3 main group of users, customer, vendor(canteen owner) and admin.
+Customer can view shop and menu list, add item to the cart, place the order pay for order, and view their order history.Vendor can edit respective shop information, manage their menus, manage customer orders, and view revenue report.Admin has access to all things including customising menu,